The Dispute Resolution Review: Portugal

 There are three levels of judicial jurisdiction in Portugal: first and second instance courts and the Supreme Court.
 Within the first instance there are specialised courts for specific matters, such as civil, criminal, commercial, labour, family, competition and intellectual property rights courts.
 The Appeal Court of Lisbon also created specialised and autonomous sections for appeals concerning specific matters such as commercial, competition and intellectual property rights litigation.

 Since the length and duration of judicial proceedings are still the main problem of dispute resolution in Portugal, during recent years the state has been actively amending the legal system.
 To address the growth of judicial litigation and to improve the effectiveness and the level of specialisation of the courts and judges, the state has not only implemented procedural rules but also improved its infrastructures (building new courts, implementing new technologies) and modified the structure of the judicial organisation.
-Progress has been made, and the duration of declarative proceedings has decreased exponentially from an average of 20 months in 2013 to an average of 11 months in 2019.
-However, in 2020, most non-urgent proceedings were suspended from 9 March 2020 and 2 June 2020 due to the covid-19 pandemic, leading to the postponement of most trial hearings to the end of 2020 or into 2021.
-This will most likely break the downwards trend in the duration of proceedings that has been registered since 2015.
+Progress has been made, and the duration of declarative proceedings has decreased exponentially from an average of 20 months in 2013 to an average of 11 months in 20203

 The year in review

-Following the declaration of a state of emergency in Portugal due to the covid-19 pandemic from March to May 2020, courts were allowed to hold hearings by videoconference through platforms such as Microsoft Teams or Cisco Webex.
-These means of communication have continued to be used by the courts from September 2020 to the present date in exceptional cases such as if a witness or parties are unable to attend a hearing for health reasons or because of the risk of spreading the covid-19 virus.
+In parallel with the decision to suspend most non-urgent proceedings for the second time, the courts were, once again, allowed to hold hearings by videoconference through platforms such as Microsoft Teams or Cisco Webex.
+These means of communication have continued to be used by the courts from April 2021 to the present date in exceptional cases such as if a witness or parties are unable to attend a hearing for health reasons or because of the risk of spreading the covid-19 virus.

 Litigation costs have continuously increased in recent years.
 According to the Litigation Costs Regulation, parties involved in court proceedings are obliged to pay court fees.
 The exact amount to be paid depends on the value of a claim, which means that the higher the value of the claim, the more court fees will be charged.
 However, in cases where the value of the claim is above €275,000, the losing parties may request the court to relieve them of the payment of a large percentage of the court fees.
 The high cost of litigation has been under discussion and the government may take some measures to make the cost more reasonable and fair.

-Although this trend has slowed down in recent years, the economic crisis (2010–2014) is still influencing the upsurge in lawsuits and insolvency proceedings of a heightened level of complexity and value.
+Although this trend has slowed down in recent years, it is likely that the covid-19 pandemic will influence the upsurge in lawsuits and insolvency proceedings of a heightened level of complexity and value.
 The Insolvency Law was amended (and came into force on 20 May 2012) to introduce fast-track court approval procedures for restructuring plans, which have proved to be successful.
 In particular, the special recovery procedure seeks to provide borrowers with some leeway in negotiating recovery plans with their creditors in the event of imminent insolvency.